danyalette/personal-website/_posts/2017-06-03-migrating-from-wordpress-to-jekyll.md

   - jekyll
 ---

 When migrating from Wordpress to Jekyll, an obvious first step is exporting your data from Wordpress.
 Fortunately, there is a Wordpress plugin for that.
-Unfortunately, some features that we take for granted in Worpress (such as featured images, and the `<!--more-->` tag) are not supported out-the-box by Jekyll and may require some extra fiddling.
+Unfortunately, some features that we take for granted in Wordpress (such as featured images, and the `<!--more-->` tag) are not supported out-the-box by Jekyll and may require some extra fiddling.
 <!--more-->

 * TOC